 The best way to learn may be to examine the engine source code.

-Components: A library of components for graphics, gameplay, physics, UI and other aspects of a game.
+Components: A library of components for graphics, physics, UI and other aspects of a game.
 Although most are marked

 finalby default (to improve performance by reducing dynamic dispatch), you may remove that keyword to extend them as needed.

 Core/Base: The base classes for game states, scenes, entities, components and systems.
 A typical game will create multiple instances of these objects.

 Core/Launch: The objects that launch your game and manage the OctopusKit environment.
 These are mostly unique objects, which a game will generally have only one instance of.